Bose-Einstein condensation of a two-magnon bound state in a spin-one triangular lattice

 As we reduce the magnetic field, the energies of the 1-magnon and 2-magnon states decrease with different slopes (Fig.~\ref{fig:2magnon}{\bf b}).
-With $\Delta=1.13$ [$D/J\approx 3.97$ according to Eq.~\eqref{eq:fit}], the 2-magnon bound state is found to condense at \qty{1.8}{T}, before the 1-magnon BEC could take place (see also Fig.~\ref{fig:neutron}{\bf e}-{\bf f}).
-This matches perfectly to the experimentally observed QCP of $B_{\rm s}\approx \qty{1.8}{T}$ (see Fig.~\ref{fig:phd}{\bf e}), suggesting that the QCP corresponds to a transition from the FP state to a SN state where $\langle S_i^{x} \rangle = \langle S_i^{y} \rangle = 0$ while $\langle S_i^{-} S_i^{-}\rangle \neq 0$.
+With $\Delta=1.13$ [$D/J\approx 3.97$ according to Eq.~\eqref{eq:fit}], the 2-magnon bound state is found to condense at \qty{1.8}{T}, before the 1-magnon BEC could take place.
+This matches perfectly the experimentally observed QCP of $B_{\rm s}\approx \qty{1.8}{T}$, suggesting that it corresponds to a transition from the FP state to a SN state where $\langle S_i^{x} \rangle = \langle S_i^{y} \rangle = 0$ while $\langle S_i^{-} S_i^{-}\rangle \neq 0$.
 This SN state is ferro-nematic since the condensation occurs at the $\Gamma$ point.
-We note that, for this parameter set the 3- and 4-magnon bound states are unstable in the TL model \eqref{eq:model_TL}, so there is no phase separation (potential 1st order transition) to be concerned (see Supplemental Information section ${\rm \uppercase\expandafter{\romannumeral9}}$ for details).
+We note that, for this parameter set the 3- and 4-magnon bound states are unstable in the TL model \eqref{eq:model_TL}, so there is no phase separation (potential 1st-order transition) to be concerned (see Supplemental Information Sec.~\RNum{9}).

-To provide evidence of the 2-magnon bound state formation, we performed steady field electron spin resonance (ESR) measurement at \qty{2}{K}, with a magnetic field tilted $6^\circ$ away from the $\bm{c}$-axis to break the $U(1)$ symmetry explicitly.
-The ESR experiment revealed two excitations associated with the 2-magnon bound states (see Fig.~\ref{fig:2magnon}{\bf b} and Supplementary Information section ${\rm \uppercase\expandafter{\romannumeral8}}$ for details).
-The energies of the first excitation agree perfectly with the theoretically predicted values $E_2(\Gamma)$ as a function of magnetic field.
+To reveal the 2-magnon bound state, we performed steady-field ESR measurement with a magnetic field tilted $6^\circ$ away from the $\bm{c}$-axis to break the $U(1)$ symmetry.
+Under such a configuration, the intermediate state $|\nu^{(n)}\rangle$ in Eq.~\eqref{eq:matrix_element} necessarily includes a fraction of the 2-magnon contributions.
+Two excitations associated with the 2-magnon bound states were revealed (see Fig.~\ref{fig:2magnon}{\bf b} and Supplementary Information Sec.~\RNum{8}).
+The first excitation agrees perfectly with the theoretically predicted values $E_2(\Gamma)$.
 The second excitation lies along the line with energy $E_2(\text{K})-E_1(\text{K})$, corresponding to a transition from the 1-magnon band to the 2-magnon bound state (finite-temperature effect).
-The direct observation of these ESR excitations and the perfect agreement with theoretical predictions established firm evidence of the 2-magnon BEC at the saturation field.
-As a result, the phase right below $B_{\rm s}$ must be SN~\cite{ChubukovAV1991b,ShannonN2006,ZhitomirskyME2010}.